noodle71/fast-prop-del/README.md

 You can try the performance using as example performance.js

-+ Iterate dictionary: 260ms
++ Iterate dictionary: 57ms
-+ Iterate fastProp: 71ms
++ Iterate fastProp: 9ms

-Almost 4 times faster
+6 times faster!

 ---